grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=28 (0x1C) - Set Pre-set
-    VSCP_TYPE_CONTROL_SET_PRESET
-Some nodes may have pre-set configurations to choose from.
+    VSCP_TYPE_CONTROL_SET_PRESETSome nodes may have pre-set configurations to choose from.
 With this event a pre-set can be set for a zone/sub-zone.

 A node that receive and act on this event send CLASS1.INFORMATION,